jookyboi/rss2webhook/README.md

 Lastly, to kick everything off, run the rake task:

     heroku run rake start_processing

+Tail the logs just to make sure things are going as expected:

+    heroku logs --tail

 That's it!
 You should now have an instance of rss2webhook sending RSS articles to webhooks.